csaatechnicalarts/rust-creative-coding-workbook/raylib-intro-course/notes/array_initialization.md

 2. Code the 2D array as a one-dimensional array of bricks embedded in another struct.
 For the `new()` method of this second struct, we call on `::array-init::array_init()` (yes, mind the spelling there!), a closure that calls the `new()` method of the embedded brick struct to initialize each element of the array.

-To retain the array-like interface of the original C code, we also implement another method in the second struct that maps a `[i][j]` indices to the one-dimensional array, returning a mutable reference to the specific brick struct. (*TODO*: Put in out-of-bound-indices checking in the `get_mut()` method.
-Also return a `Result` instead.)
+To retain the array-like interface of the original C code, we also implement another method in the second struct that maps a `[i][j]` indices to the one-dimensional array, returning a mutable reference to the specific brick struct.

 ```
 use ::array_init::array_init;